uxlfoundation/oneAPI-spec/source/elements/oneART/source/oidn-spec.rst

 Device
 ------

-Intel Open Image Denoise supports a device concept, which allows different components of the application to use the Open Image Denoise API without interfering with each other.
+Open Image Denoise supports a device concept, which allows different components of the application to use the Open Image Denoise API without interfering with each other.
 An application first needs to create a device with

 ::